 - Follow me on Goodreads

-I grew up on the Eastern Shore of Maryland (Groove City!) and hold a degree in English and Creative Writing from Princeton University.
+I grew up on the Eastern Shore of Maryland (or as Jay-Z calls it, Groove City) and hold a degree in English from Princeton University.